J-Schild/decision-analysis_seminars/README.md

 # decision-analysis_seminars
 Seminar and lecture work

 This is just a test.
-And I hope it works.

 I don't know